timothy-gregg/counterpoint_blog/_posts/2018-07-24-blog-is-born.md

 This site is built with Jekyll and hosted on GitHub Pages.
 Until recently I used WordPress for all my web projects.
 This time around, I decided to try a different approach.

-Jekyll requires a bit more technical competence than WordPress, but it’s well worth it.
+Jekyll requires a bit more technical competence than WordPress, but it’s well worth the effort.
 I love the simplicity and purity of a static site generator.
 There’s no database.
 Nothing to update or maintain.
 I can simply write a blog post, save it as a Markdown file, and hey presto: it’s published.

 I’m writing this blog as a side project in my spare time, so you can expect updates to be infrequent and irregular.
 I’ll get a mailing list going at some point.